Barnes, London: History

+The name Barnes derives from the Old English bere-ærn meaning 'barn'.
+The name was later pluralised.

-Barnes appears in the Domesday Book of 1086 as "Berne".
+Barnes appears in Domesday Book (which was completed in 1086) as "Berne".
 It was held by the Canons of St Paul of London when its assets were: eight hides, paying tax with Mortlake; six ploughlands, 20 acre of meadow.
 It rendered (in total) to its feudal system overlords £7 per year.

 In 1889, Barnes became part of the Municipal Borough of Barnes.
 In 1965, that borough was abolished and Barnes became part of the London Borough of Richmond upon Thames.

 Notable buildings

 The original Norman chapel of St Mary's, Barnes' village church, was built at some point between 1100 and 1150, and was subsequently extended in the early 13th century.
 In 1215, immediately after confirming the sealing of Magna Carta, Stephen Langton, the Archbishop of Canterbury, stopped on the river at Barnes to dedicate St Mary's church.
 The church was added to in 1485 and in 1786.
 After a major fire in 1978 destroyed the Victorian and Edwardian additions to the building, restoration work was completed in 1984.

-Some of the oldest riverside housing in London is to be found on the Terrace, a road lined with Georgian mansions which runs along the west bend of the river.
+Some of the oldest riverside housing in London is to be found on The Terrace, a road lined with Georgian mansions which runs along the west bend of the river.
 Construction of these mansions began as early as 1720.
-Gustav Holst and Ninette de Valois lived in houses on this stretch, both of which have corresponding blue plaques.
+The classical composer Gustav Holst and the ballet dancer and choreographer Ninette de Valois lived in houses on this stretch, both of which have corresponding blue plaques.
 The Terrace also has an original red brick police station, built in 1891.
 It has been remodelled as flats but still preserves the original features.

-The pink-fronted Rose House facing the area's pond dates to the 17th century, while Milbourne House facing the Green, the oldest in the area with parts dating to the 16th century, once belonged to Henry Fielding.
+The pink-fronted Rose House at 70 Barnes High Street, facing the area's pond, dates to the 17th century, while Milbourne House facing the Green, the oldest in the area with parts dating to the 16th century, once belonged to the writer Henry Fielding.
 The park of Barn Elms, formerly the manor house of Barnes, for long the parish's chief property and now an open space and playing field, is home to one of the oldest and largest plane trees in London, one of the Great Trees of London.

 The Grade II listed Barnes Railway Bridge, originally constructed in 1849 by Joseph Locke, dominates the view of the river from the Terrace.

 Castelnau, in north Barnes and on the banks of the river, has a small church, Holy Trinity.
-The area between Castelnau and Lonsdale Road contains a 1930s council estate (including roads such as Nowell Road, Stillingfleet Road and Washington Road), mostly consisting of "Boot Houses", constructed by the Henry Boot company.
+The area between Castelnau and Lonsdale Road contains a 1930s council estate (including roads such as Nowell Road, Stillingfleet Road and Washington Road), mostly consisting of "Boot houses", constructed by the Henry Boot company.